One-child policy: Urban responses

-The urban population in the cities was acceptive of the policy, given the already crowded circumstances in urban areas.
-Incentives offered by the state also were effective to make the urban population compliant with the newly-introduced family planning.
+China's urban population generally accepted the policy, given the already crowded circumstances and shortage of housing in cities.
+Incentives offered by the state also were effective to make the urban population compliant with the newly introduced family planning.
 Families that signed the single-child pledge and met the requirements of having only one child were given access to housing and daycare, while non-compliant ones would receive penalties.
-Examples are obstructing the parents’ careers and delaying the payment of their salaries.
+Examples are obstructing the parents' careers and delaying the payment of their salaries.